Saying goodbye to my old routines.

 - Give to friends

 Never again will I buy a big house.
-I’ve realised that absolute waste of it.
+I’ve realized that absolute waste of it.
 We’re taught to get a high paying job, work like crazy so we can buy a big house yet with the big house we spend more of our money filling it with crap.
 Absolute crap.
-Every cupboard, closet and storage space has stuff we don’t ever use.
+Every cupboard, closet, and storage space has stuff we don’t ever use.

 In addition to sorting stuff out, I now cook everything from scratch and I think it’s keeping me sane.
 I have a definite purpose, I enjoy doing it and I know I’m getting my family healthy for our big trip.
 Furthermore, I’m figuring out how to actually cook so that we can eat well on our travels!
 I suppose it’s my replacement for working, but it’s benefiting me and the family in a great way.

 By the time Sienna gets home I’m physically tired but no longer mentally drained.